Are you making the most of your expertise and hard work?

 Except they don’t, because it doesn’t exist.

 You can’t simply copy the approach of a successful person because the world is complex and your situation is different, it is unique.
-Your situation may look similar but any one of hundreds of factors could tip the balance between success and failure: personality, connections, financial resources, competitors, customers, economic conditions … And, what’s more, blindly following in the steps of a business that achieved success in the past in a world that is changing so quickly would appear to be a shortcut to disaster.
+Your situation may look similar but any one of hundreds of factors could tip the balance between success and failure: personality, connections, financial resources, competitors, customers, economic conditions, culture … And, what’s more, blindly following in the steps of a person that achieved success in the past in a world that is changing so quickly would appear to be a shortcut to disaster.

 So, I don’t make wild promises of a cookie-cutter, universal blueprint for success; there’s no such thing.
 Instead, I combine the latest scientific findings from areas such as neuroscience and psychology with tried-and-tested approaches that that I have learned from my work as a consultant, trainer and coach with business people in many different sectors.